 # 2: Windows Server sync folder through network

-# 3: Sync data between 2 Windows Servers via DFS replication
+# 3: Sync data between 2 servers via DFS replication

-DFS Replication is not installed by default, you need to manually install it via Server Manager.
+DFS Replication is a built-in sync tool for server, but it's not installed by default.
+Therefore, you need to manually install it via Server Manager.

 Step 1.
 Install DFS Replication.
 You can navigate to Server Manager>Roles>Add Roles, then follow the prompt on the Add Roles Wizard until the last step.